 So this seems to be something that you have implemented that is either by design or has a bug.
 If it’s by design can you please elaborate what it is for?
-If it’s a bug, that’s in V2.48 so feel free to squash for future releases 🙂8.
-Juni 2020 at 22:00 #48960
+If it’s a bug, that’s in V2.48 so feel free to squash for future releases 🙂15.
+August 2019 at 10:44 #46778

 I just hit the same issue. justinj’s post saved me!